Amanmry/Ticket-Booking-System/README.md

 ### 1. Inventory Microservices

-Let's generate a project and open in IntelliJ
+Let's generate a project and open in IntelliJ for `Inventory Microservice`

 ![alt text](markdown-images/image-2.png)